tiwong/tiwong.github.io/maths.md

 ### In preparation

-1. Dasher, S., Herrida, A., and Wong, T.A., The three distance theorem and periodic functions.
+1. Dasher, S., Hermida, A., and Wong, T.A., The three distance theorem and periodic functions.

 2. Balasubramanyam, B. and Wong, T.A., Eigenvarieties and L-packets on GSp(4).